jnschalk/digibyte/README.md

 ### Automated Testing

-Developers are strongly encouraged to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for old code.
+Developers are required to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for any old code that is changed.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.
 Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).

 There are also [regression and integration tests](/test), written in Python, that are run automatically on the build server.
 These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`

 The Travis CI system makes sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
+Changes are required be tested by somebody other than the developer who wrote the code.
 This is especially important for large or high-risk changes.
-It is useful to add a test plan to the pull request description if testing the changes is not straightforward.
+A test plan must be included with the pull request description if testing the changes is not straightforward.